ligeimeiyouao/Open3DSearch/README.md

   ```

  <h2>DataSet</h2>
- <p>We propose the Uni3D-R dataset, which contains 7,855 3D shapes and 812 carefully curated query texts.<br>
+ <p>We propose and employ the Uni3D-R dataset, which contains 7,855 3D shapes and 812 carefully curated query texts.<br>
   You can download it from <a href="https://huggingface.co/datasets/ligeimeiyouao/Uni3D-R">here</a>, place 3dmodel_query_matches.json into /data/, and put the npys files together with download_glbs.py into data_preprocessing.
  </p>